HRP-Lab/.github/profile/README.md

 ## Principles

-Trident Cloud Lab work should be transparent where possible, explicit about boundaries, careful with evidence, and clear about which material is experimental, theoretical, operational, or ready for reuse.
+HRP Lab work should be transparent where possible, explicit about boundaries, careful with evidence, and clear about which material is experimental, theoretical, operational, or ready for reuse.